Session 2

 Energy Access & Climate Change

-Part 1 highlights France and European Union energy dependency towards fossil fuel importations sold by countries both non-democratic and experiencing decrease in oil production for many.
+Part 1 highlights France's and the European Union's energy dependency on fossil fuel importations sold by countries which are both non-democratic and experiencing a decrease in oil production for many.

-Part 2 develops basic scientific knowledge on climate change, like the Remaining Carbon Budget, and the urgency of radical actions to achieve the Paris Agreement.
+Part 2 develops basic scientific knowledge on climate change, like the Remaining Carbon Budget, and the urgency of radical action to align with the Paris Agreement.

 Course Outline